igorir3/DayZRadioAddonCreator/README.md

 ### Support
 I'm working on this and other projects literally for free, and surviving on a salary of 10,000 when you're a mechatronics student is problematic, so I'd be glad if you'd support me: **https://boosty.to/igorir3**
+If this system is not available to you, I will be glad to donate to WebMoney: https://pay.web.money/d/t4rp